UlughBeg86/Data-science_and_Machine-Learning/Erdős_Institute/Readme.md

 climate trends.
 Therefore, careful consideration is necessary when performing train-test splitting and selecting input features.
 - For the input feature forecasting, we tested the linear trend model and the random walk with drift model.
-Finally, we determined the ARIMA model as the optimal approach.
+Finally, we determined the <b>ARIMA</b> model as the optimal approach.
 - For neural network training, we noticed the model was overfitting on the test set.
 However, we implemented a range of optimization techniques and ultimately attained optimal results.
 ### Future Work